-Exploring membership at Sirius can mean as little as attending our neighborhood parties and coffeehouses, or participating in our community meal program and bulk foods buying coop.
-It can also mean becoming a fully active participant, living on the land and working side by side with other members in governance and day to day operations.
+Participating in community life at Sirius can mean as little as attending our neighborhood parties and coffeehouses, or joining our community bulk foods buying coop.
+It can also mean becoming a fully active member, living on the land and working side by side with other members in governance and day to day operations.

-One may apply for the designation of Exploring Member to pursue this latter option, spending up to a year trying the status out.
-This includes sixteen hours of classroom-type instruction along with participating in all other aspects of normal membership:
+One may apply for our year-long Exploring Member Program to pursue this latter option, spending up to a year trying the status out.
+The program includes classroom-type instruction along with participation in all other aspects of normal membership:

 - At least 4 hours per week of community work